 Paracelis lies on the easternmost edge of Mountain Province.
 It is known as the land of the Golden Seeds because of its corn plantations.
 Its vast, low-lying plains also make it a rice granary.
 But there is more to that.
-Despite agricultural boom, the municipality can potentially draw the interests of adventure-seekers/nature lovers.
-Cascading waterfalls, panoramic mountain views, pristine brooks, and primeval forests are just among the tourists spots found in Paracelis.
+Despite the agricultural boom, the municipality can potentially draw the interests of adventure-seekers/nature lovers.
+Cascading waterfalls, panoramic mountain views, pristine brooks, and primeval forests are just among the tourist spots found in Paracelis.

 Now, let me take you to these eco-wonders.
 It’s more fun to be there.

 How to Get to Paracelis?

 The town center of Paracelis, Mountain Province can be accessed from different points, primarily, Tabuk City of Kalinga and Bontoc, the capital town of Mountain Province.
 So if you are coming from Manila, here are the options you can take.

 Manila to Bontoc.
 Ride Coda Lines bus from H.M.
 Bus Station, Cubao, Manila.
 Schedule of trips are 8:00 pm, 9:00 pm, 10:00 pm, and 10:30 pm.
 It takes 10 to 11 hours to reach Bontoc.
 If you are not familiar, tell the driver to drop you at Bontoc town since the buses are bound to Sagada.
 Fare is 725 pesos for semi-deluxe and 935 pesos for deluxe.
 Click on their website for more information here.